High Performance Computing — HPC

 CUIT’s High Performance Computing service provides a cluster of computing resources that power transactions across numerous research groups and departments at the University, as well as additional projects and initiatives as demand and resources allow.
 The Shared Research Computing Policy Advisory Committee (SRCPAC) oversees the operation of existing HPC clusters through faculty-led subcommittees.

-Please note that HPC service is available 24x7.
-Downtimes for maintenance may be scheduled every 3 months.
-The duration of these planned outages varies but is typically less than a day and is announced to users in advance.
+HPC service is available 24x7, however downtimes for maintenance may be scheduled every 3 months.
+The duration of these planned outages varies but is typically less than a day and is announced to users in advance via email and CUIT Service Alerts.

 Insomnia Shared HPC Cluster

 Insomnia went live in February 2024 and initially was a joint purchase by 21 research groups and departments.
-Unlike its predecessors, its new design allows researchers to buy not only a node but half or even a quarter of a node on the cluster.
+Unlike its predecessors, this new high performance computing design allows researchers to buy not only a node but half or even a quarter of a node on the cluster.

 Insomnia is faculty-governed by the cross-disciplinary SRCPAC and is administered and supported by CUIT’s High Performance Computing team.

-Insomnia is a new type of design intended to be expanded indefinitely, adding new hardware and capabilities as needed.
+Insomnia is a new type of design intended to allow indefinite expansion to Columbia's shared high performance computing cluster, adding new hardware and capabilities as needed.
 It is a perpetual cluster.
 Hardware will be retired after five (5) years.

-40 nodes with a total of 6400 cores (80 physical cores per node, doubled via hyperthreading):
+43 nodes with a total of 6880 cores (80 physical cores per node, doubled via hyperthreading)

-All servers are equipped with Dual Intel Xeon Platinum 8640Y processors (2 GHz):
+All of Insomnia's high performance computing servers are equipped with Dual Intel Xeon Platinum 8460Y processors (2 GHz):

 • 291TB GPFS filesystem